-The NWAU activity measure is calculated first and then the best estimate of 2019-20 in-scope expenditure is derived, as set out below.
-A guide to the process used to prepare data for NEC22 is set out in Appendix E.
+The NWAU activity measure is calculated first and then the best estimate of 2020-21 in-scope expenditure is derived, as set out below.
+A guide to the process used to prepare data for NEC23 is set out in Appendix E: NEC23 data preparation .